 1. General provisions p.
 2

 2. Admission and selection procedure p.
 3

-3. Organization and content of the programme p.
+3. Content and structure of the programme p.
 5

-4. Final assessment of the PhD programme, general provisions p.
+4. Assessment of the PhD programme, general provisions p.
 6

 5. Study progress supervision p.
 7

 6. Dispute settlement procedure p.
-8
+7

 7. Transitional and final provisions p.
 8

-The Teaching and Examination Regulations set out the specific rights and obligations that apply to each PhD programme taught at the University of Groningen, for both the PhD scholarship students and the PhD programme.
+The Teaching and Examination Regulations set out the specific rights and obligations that apply to each PhD programme taught at the University of Groningen, for PhD scholarship students.
 The University-wide section of the Student Charter sets out the rights and obligations that apply to all PhD scholarship students.